Speak a word.

 “I fucked your mom.
 In the ass.
-And I hope you and her both die of cancer because I love the devil,” repeats Seth.
+And I hope you and her both die of cancer,” repeats Seth.

 Lisbeth laughs so hard part of her cheek falls off and lands in the back of her mouth and she starts choking.